-Note - Internal assessment marks will include continuous comprehensive evaluation inclusive of seminars, case presentations, essays, open book exams, summative evaluation (and others) and mid semester examination marks and will be converted to as per weightage.
+Internal assessment marks will include continuous comprehensive evaluation inclusive of seminars, case presentations, essays, open book exams, summative evaluation (and others) and mid semester examination marks and will be converted to as per weightage.
+For calculation of internal assessment, weightage for CCA will be 25% and for mid semester examination will be 75%.

-15.4Internal Examination
+15.4 Internal Examination